 A trip into Berkshire for a walk up Beacon Hill, an Iron Age Hillfort.
 We’ve seen it signposted many times, but never had time to stop and stare.
 Now’s our moment.

-Fetching hay for the horses with Harry, pallettes are always a good platform for a pose.
+Fetching hay for the horses with Harry in the morning before we leave, pallettes are always a good platform for a pose.

-After checking out where Jon needs to be on Monday, we head back down the A34 to a place we’ve seen as we passed many a time but never had time to stop and look at.
-Beacon Hill Iron Age Hillfort, which apart from being a fascinating piece of history, commands wonderful views over the surrounding countryside.
+Then a drive up the A34 to Beacon Hill Iron Age Hillfort, which apart from being a fascinating piece of history, commands wonderful views over the surrounding countryside.
 The way up is short and steep, but well worth the effort.

 The real Watership Down.
 Currently there is a huge movement supported by the books’ author Richard Adams to prevent the development of 2,000 homes in this area.
 It would be a tragedy to see such an area changed so irrevocably.
 Let’s hope they are successful.

 Looking back down the steep side of Beacon Hill.
 Funny how cameras make things look much less steep than they are!

 Looking down on Manor Farm at Old Burghclere.

 Within the ramparts of the Iron Age Hillfort, we get our first glimpse of Downton Abbey oops, I mean Highclere Castle.

 The fields below us are that lovely bright spring green.

 To the west on the slopes of Sidown Hill, Highclere Stud was started by the 5th Earl of Canarvon in 1902, the same chap that financed the excavation of Tutankhamun’s tomb.